 KVC Health Systems, headquartered in the greater Kansas City area, is a private, nonprofit 501(c)3 organization and a national leader in behavioral healthcare and child welfare.
 The organization is committed to its mission of enriching and enhancing the lives of children and families by providing medical and behavioral healthcare, social services, and education.
-In its 44-year history, KVC (formerly Kaw Valley Center) has grown from a single home founded by volunteers to help at-risk boys to a $120-million national organization serving thousands of children and families each year.
+In its 46-year history, KVC (formerly Kaw Valley Center) has grown from a single home founded by volunteers to help at-risk boys to a comprehensive organization touching the lives of over 61,000 children and families each year.
 (See KVC’s latest annual report.)

-The diverse continuum of services KVC offers includes in-home support to keep families together, foster care, adoption, in-home family therapy, behavioral healthcare, outpatient services, and children’s psychiatric hospitals.
+The diverse continuum of services KVC offers includes in-home support to keep families together, foster care, adoption, outpatient behavioral healthcare, youth substance abuse treatment, and psychiatric hospitals.
 KVC Health Systems is the parent organization of subsidiaries including:

 - KVC Kansas

 - KVC Hospitals